Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/Bandwith_Throughput_Datarate/Bandwith_Throughput_Datarate_FZ3r0.md

 Example:

-- In an 802.11g network, the administrator might configure 6 Mbps as a basic rate to ensure all devices can receive critical frames and having the best performance possible _(excluding 802.11b data rates)_.
+- In an 802.11g (ERP-OFDM) network, the administrator might configure **6 Mbps** as a **Basic Rate** to ensure all devices can receive critical frames and having the best performance possible. _(this configuration is also known as **"OFDM Only"** because only supports 6, 12, 24 Mbps; excluding 802.11b HR-DSSS data rates of 1, 2, 5.5, 11 Mbps)_.

 #### Basic rates `Layer 1 PHY (PHY Preamble & PHY Header)` & `Layer 2 MAC (MAC Frames)`: